ThatDudeAlex/Learning-Mini-Projects/Java/3 - Working With Collections/README.txt

 - remove:       Remove element
 - removeAll:    Remove all elements contained in another collection
 - addAll:       Remove all elements not contained in another collection

+    * Each of the common equality methods is based on the classes equal method.